 Responsibilities: This unit is responsible for providing facilities, equipment, supplies, and materials in support of the incident.
 Start-Up Actions: Check in with Logistics Chief for situation briefing.
 Open supplies container or other storage facility if necessary.
 Put on position identifier, such as vest, if available.
 Begin distribution of supplies and equipment as needed.
 Set up the Command Post.
-Operational Duties: Maintain security of cargo container, supplies and equipment Distribute supplies and equipment as needed.
+Operational Duties: Maintain security of cargo container, supplies and equipment.
+Distribute supplies and equipment as needed.
 Assist team members in locating appropriate supplies and equipment.
-Set up Staging Area, Sanitation Area, Feeding Area, and othe facilities as needed.
+Set up Staging Area, Sanitation Area, Feeding Area, and other facilities as needed.
 Closing Down: At the Logistic Chief's direction, receive all equipment and unused supplies as they are returned.
 Secure all equipment and supplies.
-Equipment/ Supplies: way radio bb description clipboard aper, pens argo container or other storage facility and all emergency applies stored on campus argo: Inventory of emergency supplies on campus
+Equipment/ Supplies: Jol Pa Ca Su way radio o description clipboard per, pens rgo container or other storage facility and all emergency pplies stored on campus rms: Inventory of emergency supplies on campus